Patent Infringement Insurance Coverage: Everything You Need to Know

 Even if the patent infringement suit provides a low damage award to the plaintiff, the defendant could potentially face an injunction prohibiting the defendant from engaging in business activity in that patented technology.
 This could ruin the company as a whole, and cause the company to become bankrupt and close its doors.

 If you need help with choosing which type of patent infringement insurance coverage is right for you, or if you need legal assistance with bringing or defending a patent infringement suit, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.